 The CultureLink Bike Host program matches up newcomers who are open to cycling with mentors who ride regularly.
 In large and small group activities, Bike Host participants practice their communication skills and learn about civic engagement, all while exploring Toronto by bike.
 It is a great opportunity for the newcomers to gain Canadian experience while enjoying fun and healthy outdoor activities.

-Click the map to the left to see the neighbourhoods which Bike Host is serving this season along with our valued partners, the Scarborough Cycles Bike Hubs at AccessPoint on Danforth and Birchmount Bluffs Neighbourhood Centre, and Eastview Neighbourhood Community Centre through our relationship with South Riverdale Community Health Centre.
+Click the map above to see the neighbourhoods which Bike Host is serving this season along with our valued partners, the Scarborough Cycles Bike Hubs at AccessPoint on Danforth and Birchmount Bluffs Neighbourhood Centre, and Eastview Neighbourhood Community Centre through our relationship with South Riverdale Community Health Centre.

 As reported by participants in the 2016 program, the top three benefits of participating in Bike Host are fun, health and exercise, and getting to know new people.
 86% of participants agreed that the program improved their cycling skills and knowledge; by the end of the program participants reported that 31% of their daily trips were made by bike, on average!
 Not surprisingly, 75% of participants reported saving money on transit fares.
 92% would recommend the program to friends or family.
 View the details in this Report, prepared by Trudy Ledsham and Emma Heffernan of the Toronto Cycling Think and Do Tank.
 For photography and stories by 2016 participants, check out our annual publication, Bike Host 2016.

 Become a Bike Host Mentor